solidboredom/sumUp/README.md

 ```
 ![screeen](/images/sumUpExample4.png)

-thats it! (almost)
+thats it! (almost).

-FINALLY
+FINALLY: an advances use
-it is also possible to use no predictes and use predicate variables to modify the dimensions of the part you  are creating(say increase diameter when it is subtracted.
+it is also possible to use _predicate variables_ instd of predicates to modify the dimensions of the part you  are creating(say increase its diameter when it is subtracted).

 With predicate variables you can write code which behaves differently (say changes diameter) depending on wheter it is curently adding removing or adding again after removing.
 this can make your code shorter and more succint, but it is less obvious to read such code.